-Activity of mitochondrial complex I is decreased in PD.
+Activity of mitochondrial complex I is decreased in Parkinson’s disease (PD).
 Key features of PD are reproduced by complex I inhibitors (MPTP or rotenone).
 "Cybrid" cell lines expressing mtDNA from PD patients also show complex I deficiency, implicating a role for mtDNA mutations.
 We have screened large numbers of PD patients and controls for mtDNA mutations by comprehensive sequencing of the mtDNA encoded complex I and tRNA genes followed by additional screening by restriction fragment length polymorphism (RFLP) analyses.
 Several PD patients with potentially pathogenic mutations were identified.
 However, significant mtDNA mutations were absent in the majority of patients.
 This led to our focus on somatic mtDNA mutaions.

 Somatic Mitcochondrial DNA Mutations and Substantia Nigra Neuronal Degeneration

 One explanation for the failure to identify mutations in the majority of PD patients may be that acquired mtDNA mutations, which may not reach levels detectable by sequencing at any individual site, cumulatively could cause mitochondrial dysfunction.
 Neurons may be particularly susceptible to oxidative damage, which can induce acquired (somatic) mutations, particularly in mtDNA.
 We are now using laser capture microdissection (LCM) in order to isolate specific cell types from different brain regions from postmortem human brain from early PD, late PD, and control cases to assess the potential role of somatic mtDNA mutations in the loss of substantia nigra neurons in PD.